The beginning of 2020 has seen the spread of the novel coronavirus, which appeared in late 2019.

 In short, yes.
 COVID-19 is a deadly disease that mostly targets at-risk populations, which we will discuss below.
 A preliminary study based on coronavirus cases in China indicates that the majority of cases are mild, but we just don't have enough information yet.

 Contagiousness is the main danger of the new coronavirus.
 Research indicates that one reason the coronavirus spreads so quickly is because it has high viral loads early in the infection.
 This means that someone doesn't need to have serious symptoms to be highly contagious.
 People can be walking around feeling fine, but still spread COVID-19 to others.
+For more information about how COVID-19 spreads, check out this article: Is COVID-19 Airborne?
+Busting Myths About the Transmission of the Novel Coronavirus.

 Because of its contagiousness, COVID-19 swiftly became a global pandemic, overwhelming the medical community and infrastructure that we all rely on.
 With the supportive care provided by hospitals, the mortality rate of COVID-19 is relatively low, despite not having a vaccine or treatment available.
 When people don't receive the care they need because hospitals are at or above capacity, the mortality rate tends to increase.